codedx/codedx-kubernetes/codedx/docs/codedx-config.md

 ## Sensitive Information

-Some properties, such as MariaDB or LDAP connection information, is stored in Secrets instead.
+Some properties, such as MariaDB or LDAP connection information, are stored in Secrets instead.
 These Secrets contain similar `codedx.props`-formatted content, which are also mounted as files.
 The file paths are then passed to Code Dx and loaded during installation and startup.

 Check the example file [for setting up LDAP configuration](../sample-values/values-ldap.yaml) for an example on how to load your own properties stored in a secret.
 Make your changes, and call `helm upgrade ...` with those changes.